 I guess what would be most gratifying for me as a volunteer - is to become a part of something bigger, help, in a little way, the place, the group, the community, the Earth.
 Every little helps :)

-We need volunteers that have some experience using the hammer, a chainsaw, hedge-trimmer and other electric tools- wood processing related.
+We need volunteers (men preferred) that have some experience using the hammer, a chainsaw, hedge-trimmer and other electric tools- wood processing related.
 No need to know how to use ALL those tools- we can offer a training in using the above.

 We also look for a help in the permacultural garden during the Spring and Summer time- weeding, digging the garden, working in the greenhouse, harvesting various kind of fruit and processing it.